Martin-00789/Martin-00789/README.md

 ---

-• 🤔 Front-End Developer and Accountant!
+• 🤔 Full Stack Developer and Accountant!
 Passionate about creating engaging and visually appealing web designs.

-• 🎓 Focusing on Front-End design, mastering JavaScript and React.
-Studying TypeScript and Next.
+• 🎓 Focusing on Front-End design, mastering React and Next JS.

 • 🌱 Book lover, nature enthusiast.
 Finding inspiration in both the digital and natural world.